How to Keep Bayer Monsanto Out of Your Garden

 3. Avoid Buying Bayer Monsanto Non-GMO Products

 There are many vegetable seed varieties that are trademarked by Bayer/Monsanto or Seminis, including popular tomato varieties such as ‘Celebrity,’ ‘Early Girl,’ and ‘Better Boy,’ as well as a host of other common home garden varieties, like ‘Cheddar’ cauliflower and ‘Marketmore 76’ cucumbers.
-These are NOT GMO varieties, but their purchase does line the pockets of Bayer Monsanto.
+These are NOT GMO varieties, but their purchase does profit Bayer Monsanto.
 Here’s a list.

 4. Choose Companies That Take the Safe Seed Pledge